 In addition to removing accumulated snow, you must have a plan in place for continuous treatment of walking surfaces to ensure that they are safe and free from potential slip and trip hazards.
-This concern is at an all-time high when temperature dip below freezing.
-Aside from protecting your employees and visitors health and wellness, slip and trip claims are very expensive and guess what…you are liable.
+This concern is at an all-time high when the temperatures dip below freezing.
+Aside from protecting your employees and visitors health and wellness, slip and trip claims are very expensive, and guess what…you are liable.

 According to online insurance company data, the value of an average slip and fall claim is $25,132!

-Most slips occur in high traffic areas including parking lots, parking garages, sidewalks, lobby/ entrance areas and job sites.
-Black ice and lack of traction are the most common cited reason for these accidents.
+Most slips occur in high traffic areas including parking lots, parking garages, sidewalks, lobby/ entrance areas, and job sites.
+Black ice and lack of traction are the most commonly cited reason for these accidents.

 What can you do?

-2) Perform an audit prior to the winter season to determine repairs to be done to walkways, parking lots, etc leaving them free of defects such as pooling water.
-(Be sure that these repairs are done with slip resistant materials.)
+- Perform an audit prior to the winter season to determine repairs to be done to walkways, parking lots, etc leaving them free of defects such as pooling water.
+(Be sure that these repairs are done with slip-resistant materials.)

-3) Determine and inventory of rock salt/ ice melting product to have on hand at all times.
+- Determine and inventory of rock salt/ ice melting products to have on hand at all times.

-7) Apply after snow removal and re- apply during high traffic times.
+- Apply after snow removal and reapply during high traffic times.

-8) Use proper means of spreading your safety salt to assure an even coverage.
+- Use proper means of spreading your safety salt to assure even coverage.